A new link has been identified between obesity in childhood and the lowering of the age of puberty.

 The findings are of additional interest because they might go some way to answering the question of why, historically, the age of puberty has declined over the past century.
 For example, the onset of puberty in girls in 1920 was 14.6 years; in 1950 13.1; in 1980 12.5; and in 2010 10.5.
 In boys puberty has always tended to occur a year or so later than in girls.

 The findings also open a debate about the role of the worldwide obesity epidemic in the general lowering of the age of puberty.
 The World Health Organization recognises childhood obesity as one of the most serious global health challenges for the 21st century.
 Figures from the UK’s National Child Measurement Programme 2012/13 show that almost a third of 10 to 11 year olds and over a fifth of four to five year olds were either obese or overweight.

 Worryingly, as well as now identified as contributing to the lowering age of puberty, obesity in childhood also increases the risk of heart disease and diabetes in later life.

-The study was led by Professor Jonathan Pinkney, Professor of Endocrinology and Diabetes at Plymouth University Peninsula Schools of Medicine and Dentistry.
+The study was led by Professor Jonathan Pinkney, Professor of Endocrinology and Diabetes at University of Plymouth's Faculty of Medicine and Dentistry.
 He said: “There are critical windows early in life which the die is cast for our long term health.
 We know that weight gain often begins early and we wanted to investigate how early weight gain might be linked to earlier puberty.”

 He added: “Here we have found compelling evidence that hormonal effects of obesity, and associated inflammation, affect levels of SHBG and hence the age when puberty commences.
 As a higher proportion of youngsters around the world have become obese, so has the age of puberty dropped.
 We now know that the relation between these issues is more than coincidental.”